raspberrygitq/Town-Of-Us-Edited/README.md

-## *Note: This repository is an unofficial version of Town Of Us Reactivated meant to add more features to the mod.*
+## *Note: This repository is an unofficial version of Town Of Us Reactivated & Town Of Us Edited meant to add more features to the mod.*

 ![LOGO](./Images/TOUE-logo.png)

-Join the [Discord](https://discord.gg/Huen5AqR2t) if you need help or want to find people to play with.

 | **Impostor Roles**             | **Crewmate Roles**                | **Neutral Roles**                 | **Coven Roles**                 | **Modifiers**                 |
 |:------------------------------:|:---------------------------------:|:---------------------------------:|:-------------------------------:|:-----------------------------:|